Red Dead Online: Additional content

 In July 2022, Rockstar announced Red Dead Online would not be receiving any more major updates, instead focusing on smaller missions and the expansion of existing modes as development resources were withdrawn to focus on Grand Theft Auto VI.
 Three new Hardcore Telegram missions were added in an update on September 6, 2022, followed by another on October 18.
 Previous Halloween content—All Hallows' Call to Arms, Dead of Night, Fear of the Dark, and the Halloween Pass 2—returned in October, bonuses were provided to celebrate Thanksgiving in November, and Christmas music, decorations, and snowfall returned in December.
 All three returned from October to December in 2023 and 2024, the latter alongside three new Bodyguard Telegram missions for Halloween.
 In July 2025, Rockstar released Strange Tales of the West Vol. 1, adding four Telegram missions in which author Theodore Levin contacts the player about new phenomena in the world, including robots, a swamp monster, and zombie-like creatures.
-The Halloween and Thanksgiving content returned in October and November 2025.
+The Halloween, Thanksgiving, and Christmas content returned from October to December 2025.